Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Linear-time Dynamic Programming over Exponentially Many Decompositions

 The principle that global designability is constrained by local designability also extends to \emph{probabilistic} designability.
 CountingDesign~\cite{yao:2021thesis} proved that for any motif $\vecm$ contained in a target structure $\ystar$, the motif probability upper-bounds the structure probability:

 Applying this result to Fig.~\ref{fig:decomposition_eterna57} yields, for example, $p(\ystar \mid \vecx) \le p(\vecm_a \mid \vecx)$ and $p(\ystar \mid \vecx) \le p(\vecm_b \mid \vecx)$.

-However, CountingDesign relates $p(\ystar \mid \vecx)$ to the probability of a \emph{single} motif.
-The joint impact of multiple non-overlapping motifs remains unexplored.
-In this section, we show that when a structure can be decomposed into non-overlapping motifs, the structure probability is upper-bounded by the \emph{product} of the motif probabilities.
+However, CountingDesign \finaledit{bounds} $p(\ystar \,|\, \vecx)$ by the probability of a \emph{single} motif.
+The joint impact of multiple non-overlapping motifs remains unexplored. \finaledit{Here} we show that when a structure can be decomposed into non-overlapping motifs, the structure probability is upper-bounded by the \emph{product} of the motif probabilities.